Brain Science

 In these tests, scientists compared the cognitive skills of two groups of animals.
 One was fed a normal diet while the other consumed magnesium supplements with their meals.

-Although the supplements used in all of these research projects is not yet available to consumers, the researchers believe that all of us should be making an effort to eat more magnesium-rich foods.
+Although the supplements used in all of these research projects are not yet available to consumers, the researchers believe that all of us should be making an effort to eat more magnesium-rich foods.
 The supplements currently on the market are not believed to deliver magnesium very efficiently to the brain.

-According to researcher Inna Slutsky of Tel Aviv University, eating meals that contain more magnesium won’t help your memory overnight, but if you eat those foods day after day you should experience a gradual improvement.
+According to researcher Inna Slutsky of Tel Aviv University, eating meals that contain more magnesium won’t help your memory overnight, but if you eat those foods day after day, you should experience a gradual improvement.
 She also believes your magnesium intake can fight the development of dementia and other signs of aging in your brain.

 Keep Reading